 Approximately 400 complaints per year are referred by the ODC to the LSBA Practice Assistance Program.
 Complaints of unintentional minor misconduct, fee disputes, communication issues and return- of- file issues are often referred to the program.
-Complaints alleging unprofessional behavior are often sent to this program as well, in an effort to resolve the problem between the lawyer and the complainant.
+Complaints alleging unprofessional behavior are often sent to this program, as well, in an effort to resolve the problem between the lawyer and the complainant.
 Participation in the program is voluntary.
 If you are invited by the LSBA to participate and refuse participation, or if you participate and the problem is not resolved, the matter will be sent back to the ODC screening counsel for the purpose of determining whether or not the complaint at that point should be opened for investigation.

 Approximately 1,500-1,600 complaints per year are opened for investigation.
 The complaint is not a “charging” document.
 The decision to open the file for investigation does not mean that the ODC believes a rule violation has occurred.
 In accordance with Rule XIX, Section 11(D) the screening counsel with ODC must open a file for investigation when the facts alleged in the complaint, if true, may be a violation of the Louisiana Rules of Professional Conduct.

 When the screening decision is made to open the matter for investigation, the complainant will receive a letter from the ODC stating that the complaint was received and will be investigated.
-The investigative file is then assigned to one of approximately twelve (12) disciplinary counsel who are employed as full time attorneys to investigate and, if warranted prosecute any charges stemming from the investigation of the complaint.
+The investigative file is then assigned to one of approximately twelve (12) disciplinary counsel who are employed as full-time attorneys to investigate and, if warranted, prosecute any charges stemming from the investigation of the complaint.

-B. Resolution of Minor Complaints through the Relational Referral Program - Informal Mediation of Complaints.
+B. Resolution of Minor Complaints through the Relational Referral Program - Informal Mediation of Complaints

 First, it’s important to note that the “Attorney-Client Assistance Program” is NOT an investigation.
 It is a facilitation/mediation program.
 The ODC essentially screens the matter and determines that the complaint has a possibility of being resolved.
-The program was created in part as a safety valve for both clients and attorneys.
+The program was created, in part, as a safety valve for both clients and attorneys.
 Complaints used to be opened on every minor fee and communication issue.
-Such complaints would often upset the attorney who would withdraw leaving the client without counsel and an incomplete legal matter.
+Such complaints would often upset the attorney, who would withdraw, leaving the client without counsel and an incomplete legal matter.
 And then both parties were upset by the end.
 The Attorney-Client Assistance Program is hopefully there to facilitate the relationship and to resolve miscommunications.
-There are 300-400 Relational Referrals” per year dealing with Communication/Diligence, Ineffective Assistance of Counsel (Communication issues with Appointed Counsel), Fee issues, and Failure to Pay Court Reporter or Experts or other third-party obligations in the litigation stream of commerce.
+There are 300-400 “Relational Referrals” per year dealing with Communication/Diligence, Ineffective Assistance of Counsel (Communication issues with Appointed Counsel), Fee issues, and Failure to Pay Court Reporter or Experts or other third-party obligations in the litigation stream of commerce.

 The process is very informal.
 Notice is given to the “Respondent”, i.e., the lawyer who is the subject of the complaint.
 Does the Respondent want to participate?
 If so, does the client want to participate?
-Many times, a brief response is requested from the Respondent but other times, it might just be a request to visit the client or to talk to a family member.
+Many times, a brief response is requested from the Respondent but, other times, it might just be a request to visit the client or to talk to a family member.
 If the matter is not easily rectified, then a conference call or in- person facilitation is scheduled.
 If it cannot be resolved, it is returned to the ODC to be rescreened.
 If it is resolved, ODC is informed and it is treated as an administrative closure.

 C. The Dreaded Certified Letter